Dealing with CRA

 Enforcement is not slowing down.

-CRA completed roughly 84,000 audits last year — up 22% from the prior year.
+CRA completed roughly 84,000 audits in the 12 months to March 31st, 2025 — up 22% from the prior year.
 Verification disputes, instalment interest, late-filed returns, objection deadlines, penalties: these are the areas where costly mistakes are made and often repeated.
 This session walks through the full lifecycle of a taxation year; a period that can run four to five years.

 Outside